xyzsam/mallacc/SPEC.md

 - Find the `markedInstructions` section in the `.pp` file.
 - For each instruction mark (start or end of a PinPoint):
     + look at the address for each instruction
-    + make sure the instructions in the native and sumilated binaries at that address match (and are also in the same function, surrounded by similar code).
+    + make sure the instructions in the native and simulated binaries at that address match (and are also in the same function, surrounded by similar code).
-    + for the few cases which don't match, find out the new address of that instrction in the simulated binary.
+    + for the few cases which don't match, find out the new address of that instruction in the simulated binary.
     This is usually easier than it sounds -- the only difference between the two binaries should come from allocator code and different linker section offsets -- so the instruction just lands at the same offset on a different page.
     Just search for the last three hex digits of the native instruction address in the simulated binary's disassembly,